puppipay/dashmobilewallet/README.md

 ## Introduction - Blockchain, DASH

+DASH is another coin similar to Bitcoin.
+It uses almost all similar OPCODES as Bitcoin.
+The libraries are also similar.

+The libraries that come with DASH has functions to perform send, receive DASH on Blockchain.

+DASH is controlled by https://www.dashcentral.org/

+The main difference between DASH and Bitcoin is

+- In DASH Masternode owners get 50% of mining fees.
+This is not there is Bitcoin
+- To be a Master node owner you need to deposit 1000 DASH as escrow
+- The master node owners get to vote for Budget proposals https://www.dashcentral.org/budget
+- 10% of master node income is kept for Budget proposals
+- This makes 51% attack unlikely in DASH.
+- There is a strong community for DASH, which is absent in Bitcoin.

+## Technical DASH

 Using EC algorithm, a random  private-key, public-key is created.

 Wallet import format(WIF) is created from private-key.
 WIF is created as it is easy to store/restore.